The-Agentsmiths/season-of-discovery/README.md

 ##### Text

 On the bridge to the SFK instance, stand in the middle and use your Sprint ability to jump onto the small cliff with the chest on it.
-You **must have lockpicking** (level 18 required)
+You **must have lockpicking**

 ### Slaughter From The Shadows